Over 16 years of providing retail management services to remote community stores in remote areas of Australia.

-Improving Indigenous health for almost 15 years
+Improving Indigenous health for 16 years

 Outback Stores was founded in November 2006.
 It was set up by a group of retailers from large mainstream retail businesses, with the support of Indigenous Business Australia.
 The company emerged from a need to improve the health of Indigenous people in remote Australia by addressing nutrition-related health problems, unreliable food supplies, stores closing because of poor governance and build-up of debt.